-The Karakoram Highway often just called KKH, is a highway that runs about 1.300km (800 miles) from Abbottabad in Pakistan to Kashgar in the province of Xinjiang in west China.
+The Karakoram Highway often just called KKH, is a highway that runs about 1.300km (800 miles) from Abbottabad in Pakistan to Kashgar in the province of Xinjiang in western China.

-The Karakoram Highway was one of the greatest engineering achievement of the 20th century.
+The Karakoram Highway was one of the greatest engineering achievements of the 20th century.

 While the Karakoram Highway officially starts from Abbottabad, a city that is famous for anything but the KKH in recent years.

 You will most likely start your journey from Rawalpindi.
 Rawalpindi is located 14km south of the capital of Islamabad, the capital of Pakistan.

 Important: all long distances buses from the capital to around the country leave from Rawalpindi, not Islamabad itself.

 If you want to discover more of Pakistan, check out this guide of Places To Visit In Pakistan.